koestler/go-iotdevice/README.md

 ```

 ### HomeassistantDiscovery
-These messages are such that Homeassistant automatically shows read-only registers as sensors and commandable registers
+These messages are such that Homeassistant automatically shows read-only registers as sensors and writable registers
 as switches.
 See [Home Assistant MQTT](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).

 Discovery messages for sensors are only sent for devices/registers for which real-time messages are active because